audenciodimas-inspatial/BlenderBackground/README.md

 1. Open Blender and Create a new General file

 2. On the top right delete all scene objects
-  - On keyboard, press 'a' to select all objects, then press 'x' to delete them
+  - Note: On keyboard, press 'a' to select all objects, then press 'x' to delete them

 3. On the top left click on 'File' then goto 'Import' and click on 'FBX' to import from your files